openwisp/openwisp-wifi-login-pages/README.md

 ### Support for old browsers

-Polyfills is used to maintain the support for old browsers on different platforms.
+Polyfills are used to support old browsers on different platforms.
-It is recommended to add **polyfill.io** to the allowed hostnames (walled garden) of the captive portal (otherwise it won't load in old browsers).
+It is recommended to add **polyfill.io** to the allowed hostnames (walled garden) of the captive portal, otherwise the application will not be able to load in old browsers.

 ### License